vapor/docs/4.0/docs/validation.md

 ## Introduction

-Vapor's deep integration of Swift's type-safe `Codable` protocol means you don't need to worry about data-validation as much as in dynamically typed languages.
+Vapor's deep integration of Swift's type-safe `Codable` protocol means you don't need to worry about data validation as much compared to dynamically typed languages.
 However, there are still a few reasons why you might want to opt-in to explicit validation using Vapor's Validation API.

 ### Human-Readable Errors

 Decoding structs using Vapor's [Content](content.md) API will yield errors if any of the data is not valid.
 However, these error messages can sometimes lack human-readability.
-For example, take the following string-backed enum.
+For example, take the following string-backed enum:

 ```swift
 enum Color: String, Codable {